 1) Catch Problems Early

-One of the main reasons that doctors encourage their patients to have regular checkups is because it allows them to catch problems early, often before they progress too far or become more serious.
-This can greatly improve your chances for recovery and a positive outcome.
+One of the main reasons that doctors encourage their patients to have regular checkups is because it allows them to catch problems early.
+This can often help before they progress too far or become more serious.
+Additionally, it can greatly improve your chances for recovery and a positive outcome.

 2) Get a Baseline

 When your doctor sees you when you’re sick, his or her main goal is to treat the illness so you can get better.
 But your doctor also needs to see you when you’re healthy to get a baseline of how your body behaves normally.
 For example, they need to know what your normal blood pressure is, not your blood pressure when you’re sick because blood pressure tends to be higher when your body is experiencing stress from illness or pain.